shayansm2/Curriculum-Vitae/cv.md

 ## TEACHING AND RESEARCH EXPERIENCE
-- **Teaching Assistant** of *Scheduling Theory* course at University of Tehran *(Sep 2020-Jan 2021)*
+**Teaching Assistant** of *Scheduling Theory* course at University of Tehran *(Sep 2020-Jan 2021)*

-	Prepared lectures and teaching materials for the graduate students’ class.
+- Prepared lectures and teaching materials for the graduate students’ class.
-- **Teaching Assistant** of *Probability Theory* course at University of Tehran *(Sep 2018-Jan 2019)*
+**Teaching Assistant** of *Probability Theory* course at University of Tehran *(Sep 2018-Jan 2019)*

-	Conducted weekly tutorials for classes of undergraduate students.
+- Conducted weekly tutorials for classes of undergraduate students.
-- **Member of Industrial Engineering Scientific Association** (UTIESA) at University of Tehran *(Oct 2016–Aug 2018)*
+**Member of Industrial Engineering Scientific Association** (UTIESA) at University of Tehran *(Oct 2016–Aug 2018)*

-	Responsible for arranging visits from industrial units and organizing additional workshops and training courses
-- **Research Assistant** of *Microeconomics* course at University of Tehran *(Sep 2017-Jan 2018)*
+- Responsible for arranging visits from industrial units and organizing additional workshops and training courses **Research Assistant** of *Microeconomics* course at University of Tehran *(Sep 2017-Jan 2018)*

-	Guiding students in their projects, evaluating and grading projects.
+- Guiding students in their projects, evaluating and grading projects.
-- **Teaching Assistant** of *Computer Programming in C++* course at University of Tehran *(Sep 2016-Jan 2017)*
+**Teaching Assistant** of *Computer Programming in C++* course at University of Tehran *(Sep 2016-Jan 2017)*

-	Tutored undergraduate students and graded assignments and quizzes.
+- Tutored undergraduate students and graded assignments and quizzes.

 ## HONORS AND AWARDS
 - Granted merit-based honorary **graduate full scholarship** for studying **Master’s Degree** without national university entrance exam in **University of Tehran, 2018**
 - Secured **2nd position** among all undergraduate students, **School of Industrial Engineering, University of Tehran, 2019**
 - Awarded **F.O.E (Faculty of Engineering) prize** for top students in **University of Tehran, 2016, 2017 and 2018**
-- Ranked **544th** among more than 180,000 participants, Iranian **University Entrance Exam** in the mathe- matical science field for bachelor‘s program, **2015**.
+- Ranked **544th** among more than 180,000 participants, Iranian **University Entrance Exam** in the mathematical science field for bachelor‘s program, **2015**.
 - Semifinalist in **National Mathematics and Computer Olympiad, 2011, 2012, 2013**
 - **Honorary author** at Fan-Kaav, the official journal of the School of Industrial Engineering, **University of Tehran, 2017**